Fields2Cover/Fields2Cover/docs/source/tutorials/objective_functions.rst

 | *The field coverage with swath1 is 0.5 and with all of the swaths 1*

-If you want to create an algorithm that reduce the objective function, use ``computeCostWithMinimizingSign()`` function instead, as it consider if it is a maximization or minimization problem:
+If we want to create an algorithm that reduce this objective function, use ``computeCostWithMinimizingSign()`` function instead, as it considers that it is a maximization problem:

 .. code-block:: cpp